slaclab/pydm/docs/source/data_plugins/p4p_plugin.rst

 RPC
 ---

-The P4P data plugin also supports **remote method calls** (RPC) for use with the **PyDMLabel** widget.
+The P4P data plugin also supports **remote method calls** (RPC).

-RPCs allow for calling methods on a target IOC, and receiving back the method's result which can be displayed by a PyDMLabel.
+RPCs allow for calling methods on a target IOC, and receiving back the method's result.
 RPC addresses must contain arguments matching the name and data-type of those defined in the target's method (RPCs must have at least one argument and value pair).
 These arguments are static and set in the widget's channel address.